-Sail in between Asia and Europe, an experience only city of Istanbul can offer...
+Sail in between Asia and Europe, an experience only the city of Istanbul can offer...

 The most dramatic day of your trip; Gallipoli Battlefields to witness the shift of the course of the WWI...

-Visit the homeric Troy and listen the cries of the heroes fighting for one of the most prosperious city of the Hellenistic world...
+Visit the Homeric Troy and listen to the cries of the heroes fighting for one of the most prosperous cities of the Hellenistic world...

-Visit the ancient city of the cats, upps, Ephesus today to explore the most crowded city of Anatolia during the Hellenistic times...
+Visit the cats' ancient city, Ephesus, today to explore the most crowded city of Anatolia during the Hellenistic times...

 Swim in the same thermal waters as Cleopatra did centuries ago when she visited Anatolia...

-Drive to Marmaris to check in your gullet waiting you in the harbor.
+Drive to Marmaris to check in your gullet, waiting for you in the harbor.

 Set sail to the Turquoise waters of the Aegean.
-You have the opportunity to enjoy a mud baths of Dalyan...
+You have the opportunity to enjoy the mud baths of Dalyan...

 Cruise to the Gemiler Bay today and swim in the calm waters of the Deadsea of Turkey before exploring the Gemiler Island...

 Leave your boat in Fethiye for a flight to Cappadocia.
-Meet your local guide in the airport and enjoy the spectacular views of Cappadocian landscape on the way to your hotel...
+Meet your local guide at the airport and enjoy the spectacular views of Cappadocia on the way to your hotel...

 Leave Cappadocia and Turkey with unforgettable memories.
-You will be dropped to one of the airports of Cappadocia for a flight back home...
+You will be dropped at one of the airports of Cappadocia for a flight back home...